rchain/architecture-docs/contracts/contract-design.rst

 Reflection
 -----------------------------------------------------------------------

 Reflection is now widely recognized as a key feature of practical programming languages.
 Reflection is a disciplined way to turn programs into data that programs can operate on and then turn the modified data back into new programs.
-Java, C#, and Scala eventually adopted reflection as a core feature, and even OCaml and Haskell have ultimately developed reflective versions [#]_.
+Java, C#, and Scala eventually adopted reflection as a core feature, and even OCaml and Haskell have ultimately developed reflective versions [#f1]_.
 The reason is simple: at industrial scale, programmers use programs to write programs.
 Without that computational leverage, it would take too long to write advanced industrial scale programs.

-.. [#] See Scala Documentation: Reflection.

 Syntax and Semantics
 --------------------------------------------------------------------------